3 Most Popular Tea Varieties in Vietnam

 With the history of planting tea for over 2000 years, Vietnam is one of the largest and oldest tea-producing countries in the world.
 Although the history of Vietnamese tea has not been well recorded as that of the Chinese or Japanese, tea drinking occupies an essential role in Vietnamese culture, both in the past and in the present.

-With a wide range of varieties, tea in Vietnam can be separated into three main categories: green tea, “trà mạn” (plain black tea), and scented tea- “trà ướp hương”.
-Join us on a trip to the prolific world of traditional Vietnamese tea!
+With a wide range of varieties, tea in Vietnam can be categorized mainly into three groups: green tea, “trà mạn” (plain black tea), and scented tea - “trà ướp hương”.
+Join us on a journey to the vibrant world of traditional Vietnamese tea in 2025!

 Green tea - photo: @homestaytonyluan